 Focus relentlessly on high impact work

-The work your growth team or your onboarding team does can be high impact or low impact.
+The work your onboarding team does can be high impact or low impact.
 It can either be a lot of work or a little work.

 Take a look at the four quadrants above.
 Most people are good at staying out of the lower right.
 That’s a lot of work and does nothing.
 The top left tends to be quick wins, but there’s very few of those.
 The top right is your strategy.

 The hardest thing you’ll ever do is get your team to stay out of the lower left.
 That work is easy but does nothing.
 When it does nothing, you say, “But it was easy.”
 And because it’s easy you say, “Well, we don’t expect it’ll do much.”
 You have this circular logic where you spin your wheels and you produce nothing.
 Only focus on high-impact work in onboarding, because there are so few occasions when it makes sense to tweak.